A little bit of history...

 THE WHITE VALLEY

-These include the villages/hamlets of: Lathuy, Mélin, Gobertange, St Remy-Geest where the extraction mainly took place, without forgetting Jodoigne, Ste Marie Geest, St Jean-Geest, Mont-à-Lumay, Zetrud-Lumay whose old buildings are also composed entirely or partly of white stone.
+These include the villages/hamlets of: Lathuy, Mélin, Gobertange, St Remy-Geest where the extraction mainly took place, without forgetting Jodoigne, Ste Marie Geest, St Jean-Geest, Mont-à-Lumay, Zetrud-Lumay whose old buildings are also made entirely or partly of white stone.

-THE MOST BEAUTIFUL VILLAGES IN WALLONIA
+THE MOST BEAUTIFUL VILLAGES OF WALLONIA

 ASBL Quality Village Mélin